lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

 1. BUILD and TEST your own DOCKER CONTAINER IMAGE

 2. RUN YOUR CONTAINER IMAGE ON GCP
-   - Select GCE or GKE to run.
+   - Select Compute Engine or Kubernetes Engine as a target environment to run your container image
-   - If GCE, check 'use container optimized image' option - [more info](https://cloud.google.com/compute/docs/containers/deploying-containers)
+   - If using Compute Engine, check 'use container optimized image' option - [more info](https://cloud.google.com/compute/docs/containers/deploying-containers)
    - Connect via SSH to your VM
       - Use `docker image ls` to get the name of your container instance
       - Use `docker run <image id>` to start your container instance